genepi/imputationserver2/README.md

 ## Reference Panel Configuration

-This document describes the structure of a YAML file used to configure a reference panel for the Michigan Imputation Server.
+This document describes the structure of a YAML file used to configure a reference panel for Imputation Servers.
 Reference panels are essential for genotype imputation, allowing the server to infer missing genotype data accurately.

 ### YAML Structure